BIOGRAPHY

 Age 8 - Maybe Grandma's maid is my real mom.

-Age 9 - Why do I have to say a prayer that makes me fall asleep wondering how I might "die before I wake"?
+Age 9 - Why do I have to say a prayer that makes me wonder how I might "die before I wake"?

-Age 10 - The kids at this school walk really fast, so I should too... and look up so I don't crash into any more poles.
+Age 10 - I should walk fast like the other kids... and look up so I don't crash into poles.

 Age 11 - Mom, you've only known him for three months.
 Don't get married yet.